 If the insurer admits liability of the policyholder for the collision, the adjuster will usually make an introductory settlement offer to try and resolve the case.
 Your brain injury attorney can negotiate with the insurance company in hopes of getting the settlement offer up.
 If that does not work, your lawyer can file a lawsuit against the at-fault driver in the Texas state court system and pursue litigation.

-A knowledgeable personal injury attorney will tell you whether a particular settlement offer fully and fairly compensates you for your injuries, given the extent of the closed-head injury that you suffered, the cost of your medical treatment to date, and whether you suffered a permanent injury that might require additional medical care and treatment.
+A knowledgeable personal injury attorney will tell you whether a particular settlement offer fully and fairly compensates you for your injuries, given the extent of the injury that you suffered, the cost of your medical treatment to date, and whether you suffered a permanent injury that might require additional medical care and treatment.

 We can also assist you with pursuing a favorable settlement offer in your case, and if necessary, litigating the case in court at trial or arbitration.